coda/packs-sdk/README_CLI.md

 ## Running Your Code

 Once published, your pack functionality will be executed on Coda servers after being invoked from a Coda doc.
-During the development process, you can call your formulas directly from the commandline, to simulate this process for rapid development.
+During the development process, you can call your formulas directly from the command line, to simulate this process for rapid development.
 When you're nearing the end of authoring your pack, you can upload your pack to Coda and run it in a real doc to verify it works as intended.